-The most common type of dandruff is usually flakes of dead skin from a dry scalp, sometimes along with some flakes of dried sebum.
+The most common type of dandruff is usually flakes of dead skin from a dry scalp, sometimes along with some flakes of dried skin oils (sebum).
 It’s nothing to be ashamed of, as it affects roughly half of the population.
 The dead skin is going to leave your scalp, whether you want it to or not.
 Various forms of dermatitis and other skin conditions can cause dandruff as well, and the treatments are more specific.

-One Common Dandruff Treatment
+My Own Dandruff Treatment

-The “No Poo” Movement
+The “No Poo” Method

-There are those who believe that using any kind of shampoo strips away the natural oils (sebum) from the scalp, causing the scalp to produce even more of it.
+There are those who believe that using any kind of shampoo strips away the natural oils from the scalp, causing the scalp to produce even more of it.
 Some dandruff is only dried and flaking sebum, as opposed to dry skin.
 This effect can be reversed by using no shampoo at all, but the time it takes varies from person to person.
-Proponents of the “no poo” movement swear it works for them.
+Proponents of the “no poo” method swear it works for them.

 Testosterone and Estrogen